With over 4,300 plant species in Namibia, almost 17% are endemic to Namibia.

 The Namib Desert has a huge amount of endemic plant species.
 Botanists from all over the world visit the Namib because of the high percentage of endemic succulent plants such as the Hoodia, Euphorbia, Lithops and other interesting desert-adapted species.

 The area moving south onwards from Luderitz and Aus falls into a higher rainfall zone of Namaqualand and Northern Cape and therefore this biome also has many interesting plants.
-These include Elephants trunk Pachypodium namaquanum, Orange River Aloe Aloe gariepensis, Boskokerboom Aloidendron ramosissimum and the more common Quivertree Aloidendron dichotomum.
+These include Elephants trunk Pachypodium namaquanum (Pachypodium namaquanum), Orange River Aloe (Aloe gariepensis), Boskokerboom (Aloidendron ramosissimum) and the more common Quivertree (Aloidendron dichotomum).

 Subscribe to our newsletter for updates, set departures and upcoming tours and safaris.
 Get the inside scoop about our latest adventures and exciting endeavors ahead.

 © 2023 The Naturalist Collection